vtex-apps/store-image/docs/README.md

 Note that the `image-slider` uses our `vtex.slider-layout` app, so all the CSS namespaces defined by it are also available for `image-slider`.
 Take a look at [Slider-Layout](https://vtex.io/docs/app/vtex.slider-layout).

 ## Implementing Image Protocol
+The Image Protocol is an app that displays personalized images to use alongside the Store Image app in your store's images.
+Follow the steps below to implement the Image Protocol in your code.
 In the `manifest.json` we added Session Client app and also the Image Protocol app in the dependency list:

 ```json